 Part Seven – Leo XIII Knew Socialism Would Fail because It Was Evil

 Anthony Esolen.
 "Catholic Social Teaching: Leo XIII Decried the Pernicious Impact of Divorce."
 Crisis Magazine (November 26, 2012).

 Crisis Magazine is an educational apostolate that uses media and technology to bring the genius of Catholicism to business, politics, culture, and family life.
 Our approach is oriented toward the practical solutions our faith offers — in other words, actionable Catholicism.

 Anthony Esolen is a professor of English at Providence College.
-He is the author of Reclaiming Catholic Social Teaching, Reflections on the Christian Life, Ten Ways to Destroy the Imagination of Your Child, Ironies of Faith: Laughter at the Heart of Christian Literature, The Politically Incorrect Guide to Western Civilization, and is the translator of several epic poems of the West, including Lucretius' On the Nature of Things: de Rerum Natura, Tasso's Gerusalemme liberata, and the three volumes of Dante's Divine Comedy: Inferno, Purgatory, and Paradise.
+He is the author of Life Under Compulsion: Ten Ways to Destroy the Humanity of Your Child, The Beauty of the Word: A Running Commentary on the Roman Missal, Reclaiming Catholic Social Teaching, Reflections on the Christian Life, Ten Ways to Destroy the Imagination of Your Child, Ironies of Faith: Laughter at the Heart of Christian Literature, The Politically Incorrect Guide to Western Civilization, and is the translator of several epic poems of the West, including Lucretius' On the Nature of Things: de Rerum Natura, Tasso's Gerusalemme liberata, and the three volumes of Dante's Divine Comedy: Inferno, Purgatory, and Paradise.
 A graduate of Princeton and the University of North Carolina, Esolen is proficient in Latin, Italian, Anglo-Saxon, French, German and Greek.
 He lives in Rhode Island with his wife Debra and their two children.
 Anthony Esolen is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2012 Crisis Magazine

 back to top